List of sovereign states in Europe by GDP (PPP)

-This is a list of European nations sorted by their Gross Domestic Product (GDP), the value of all final goods and services produced within a nation in a given year.
-The GDP dollar estimates presented here are derived from purchasing power parity (PPP) calculations for the latest years recorded in the CIA World Factbook.
+This is a list of European nations sorted by their gross domestic product (GDP), the value of all final goods and services produced within a nation in a given year.
+The GDP dollar estimates presented here are derived from purchasing power parity (PPP) calculations for the latest years recorded in The World Factbook.
 The list includes all members of the Council of Europe, Belarus and Kosovo.
-The figures provided are all quoted in US dollars.
+The figures provided are all quoted in United States dollar.